TALlama/calville/characters/jonah.md

 actor: Noah Wyle

 Chancellor Meyer has held his office for less than a year, but has been at Cal for more than two decades, first as a student, then a professor.
 His daughter Chava enrolled the same year his chancellorship began.

+He's concerned about increased unruliness on campus, especially the [love potion incident][s01e02] and the near riot that ensued.